 Well, the Bolsheviks believed it, I believe it, and you should too!
 Every cook can govern.
 That was the promise of 1917 — that society could be remade without a tiny minority living off of and ruling over the vast majority, that it could be remade to serve human need.
 In 2024, that promise remains elusive and alluring.

-We study the Russian Revolution because it represents the pinnacle of working-class self-organization and an authentic, however brief, change in the mode of production.
+We study the Russian Revolution because it represents the pinnacle of working-class self-organization and self-emancipation.
 Workers took power.
 This core change must be made in order to end exploitation and oppression — even in order to achieve the stated goals of liberal democracy.
 Without workers’ power, any reforms we might achieve will be partial and under constant threat of reversal.
 We did it once and we can do it again.
 And we must.